freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

    .. note::
-      You will be generating fresh SSH credentials for the servers, and any other *Admin Workstation* USBs will have to be :ref:`provisioned with updated credentials <repair_admin_usbs>`.
+      You will be generating fresh SSH credentials for the servers, and any other *Admin Workstation* USB flash drives will have to be :ref:`provisioned with updated credentials <repair_admin_usbs>`.

 #.
 Ensure your *Admin Workstation* is connected to a LAN port on your